Posted on 04/20/2021 at 07:38 AM by The Biker Lawyers

 Wills and Trusts

-This area of law has already started transitioning into fixed pricing for the work.
-So if you’re doing subscription for wills, you’re attempting to undercut a market of active attorneys who have already sliced the pricing down to its barest margin and automated as much of it as they can.
+This area of law has already started transitioned to using a flat fee.
+If you’re using subscription pricing for a will you’re attempting to undercut a market of active attorneys.
+Professionals who have already sliced the pricing down to its barest margin and automated as much of it as they can.

 Furthermore, what incentive would the client have to pay more than a one-time fee for a will, and then the occasional fee to update?
 It’s unlikely to be cheaper to maintain a subscription over the years.